Fariha1865/Dmoney_API_Test_Postman/README.md

 - Customer will check balance after sending money
 - Make payment to Merchant from Customer 2
 - Check customer 2 and Merchant balance after payment
-- Cancel transaction as Admin
+- Delete a user as Admin

 ## How to run this project